farishah/wehack2020/README.md

 # wehack2020 - Toyota Challenge #2

-Update 10/15/2020: First Place Winner of WeHack 2020 Toyota Challenge
+Update 10/15/2020: First Place Winner of the WeHack 2020 Toyota Challenge

 Tech Stack: Bootstrapped with HTML, CSS and Javascript